Studio

 e: studio(at)sonjathomsen.com

 Her art has been showcased internationally at the Bauhaus-Archiv, Berlin; the Reykjavik Museum of Photography; Fonderia 20.9 Gallery, Verona;.
-Domestically, her exhibitions include the New Mexico Museum of Art, Santa Fe; Higher Pictures, New York; the Museum of Contemporary Photography, Chicago; DePaul Art Museum; Soccer Club Club Chicago and The Suburban Milwaukee.
+Domestically, her exhibitions include the High Museum of Art, Atlanta; New Mexico Museum of Art, Santa Fe; Higher Pictures, New York; the Museum of Contemporary Photography, Chicago; DePaul Art Museum; Soccer Club Club Chicago and The Suburban Milwaukee.
 Her work is held in private and public collections including the Art Institute of Chicago, Beinecke Rare Book & Manuscript Library at Yale University, the MoMA library, Museum of Contemporary Photography Chicago, Milwaukee Art Museum, and the Reykjavik Museum of Photography.

 Publications featuring Thomsen’s work include Experiment Photography: New Bauhaus Chicago (Bauhaus Archiv, Berlin, Hirmer Publishers) and Keeper of the Hearth – Picturing Roland Barthes’ Unseen Photograph (Schilt publishing).
 She is a recipient of the Ruth Arts Mary L. Nohl Alumni Award, Milwaukee Arts Board New Work Commission, Hermitage Artist Fellowship, artist-in-residence at the Active Archive Residency at the Black Mountain College Museum + Arts Center, and the Josef Breitenbach Research Fellowship at the Center for Creative Photography.